Del-INBRE-VA-DataSci/va-data-access-portal/_docs_src/src/FAQs.md

 To access data directly as a **non-VA employee**, you can:

-- [Collaborate](https://www.hsrd.research.va.gov/for_researchers/directory/) with a VA researcher/health services employee (e.g., physician)
+- [Collaborate](https://www.hsrd.research.va.gov/for_researchers/directory/) with a VA researcher/health services employee (e.g., physician).
-- Request a [Without Compensation (WOC) appointment](./research_va.md) with the local VA Research Program
+- Request a [Without Compensation (WOC) appointment](./research_va.md) with the local VA Research Program.
 - Send email direct to [VHAWIMResearchAdmin@va.gov](mailto:VHAWIMResearchAdmin@va.gov).
-Be sure to include your:
+Be sure to include your name, title, phone number, research foci, and the reason for your email.
-  - Name
-  - Title
-  - Phone Number
-  - Research foci
-  - Reason for email
 - Submit a request to the [VHA-approved vendor](https://www.mdclone.com/?s=veterans) for access to synthetic versions of VA healthcare data.

 To access patient health information and other data, which can be used in IRB approved studies:

-- Employees with access to the VA intranet may use the [VA Data Portal](http://www.vhadataportal.med.va.gov/Home.aspx) and [VINCI program](http://www.hsrd.research.va.gov/for_researchers/vinci/).
+- Employees with access to the VA intranet may use the [VA Data Portal](https://www.data.va.gov/) and [VINCI program](http://www.hsrd.research.va.gov/for_researchers/vinci/).
-- The [Data Access Request Tracker (DART) application](https://vaww.vhadataportal.med.va.gov/Data-Access/Data-Access-Overview) is an online tool used by National Data Systems (NDS) and others for providing data access approvals for Preparatory to Research Activities and IRB/R&D Approved Research.
+- The [Data Access Request Tracker (DART) application](https://vaww.vhadataportal.med.va.gov/) is an online tool used by National Data Systems (NDS) and others for providing data access approvals for Preparatory to Research Activities and IRB/R&D Approved Research.

 ### Can data containing PHI/PII be disclosed outside of the VA for research purposes under an IRB/Privacy Board approved waiver of HIPAA authorization?

 Maybe.

-[Cooperative Research and Development Agreement]().
+[Cooperative Research and Development Agreement](https://www.research.va.gov/programs/tech_transfer/model_agreements/).
 A Cooperative Research and Development Agreement (CRADA) is a written agreement between VA and one or more non-Federal parties to work together on a research project.
 CRADAs focus on the intellectual rights of a study (e.g., a drug patent).
 If a research study is being conducted under a CRADA, a DUA is not required to share VA sensitive information, as the protections of a DUA are built into the VA CRADA templates used by research staff.
-See [VHA Directive 1206](), Use of a Cooperative Research and Development Agreement (CRADA), dated June 19, 2018.
+See [VHA Directive 1206](https://www.va.gov/vhapublications/publications.cfm?pub=1), Use of a Cooperative Research and Development Agreement (CRADA), dated June 19, 2018.

 ### How is the data transferred?